Humbugs/Humbugs.github.io/_products/terror-eyes.md

 height: 25
 depth: 20
 weight: 0
-meta_description: Terror Eyes sweets only 10p.
+meta_description: 'Terror Eyes sweets only 10p.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Gum]
 contains: [Sugar]